bwsw/journaled-commit-log/README.md

-# journalled-commit-log
+# journaled-commit-log
-Journalled commit log for logging actions and replaying them
+Journaled commit log for logging actions and replaying them